sara-sabr/ITStrategy/presentations/en/2020-11-30-Introduction-to-OSS.md

 ## Definitions

-In order to understand Open Source Software, we need to understand a few fundamental concepts
+In order to understand Open Source Software (OSS), we need to understand a few fundamental concepts

 Note: